The Old Opera House

 Located at 204 N. George St, Charles Town, WV 25414

 The Old Opera House is a live theatre house located in the heart of Charles Town, West Virginia.
-The theatre presents six main stage productions, a summer youth production, a one-act play festival, and a ballet every other year.
+The theatre presents six main stage productions, a summer family production, a one-act play festival, and a ballet every year.

 The Old Opera House Arts Centre teaches classes in Acting, Dance (ballet, jazz, tap, hip hop, and Broadway-style dance), and Voice.